|Head of Drama||Mrs J Howse|

 We have also taken part in the Shakespeare Schools Festival, performing at the Civic Theatre in Chelmsford with performances of 'Twelfth Night’, The Taming of the Shrew' and 'King Lear'.

-We also run an annual Summer Creative Arts festival where students get opportunities to perform Drama that they have created throughout the year.
-Towards the end of the summer term, the school hosts a huge cross-curricular event where all students are able to get involved in Drama and Music performances and have their artwork displayed in an exhibition.
-Held on a Saturday, the festival utilises the outdoor space for further entertainment such as a bouncy castle, the Blue Falcons gymnastics display team, stalls, food outlets and much more!
+We have also ran an annual Summer Creative Arts festival where students get opportunities to perform Drama that they have created throughout the year.
+Towards the end of the summer term, the school hosted a huge cross-curricular event where all students were able to get involved in Drama and Music performances and have their artwork displayed in an exhibition.
+Held on a Saturday, the festival utilised the outdoor space for further entertainment such as a bouncy castle, the Blue Falcons gymnastics display team, stalls, food outlets and much more!

-Sixth form students perform in a festival at the Mercury Theatre, Colchester each year.
-In 2016 their performance was based on a poem ‘Still I Rise.’
-This required them to devise a short performance based on the poem (of the same name as the festival) by Maya Angelou.
+Last year we participated in the Mercury Theatre Schools' Festival.
+In November 2018 our Year 10 students devised a short performance based on the title of ‘Untold Stories.’
 In preparation for the event, our students took part in a theatrical/devising workshop and a directing workshop at school, led by professionals from the Mercury Theatre.

 Year 9 Creative Arts Day saw a number of industry professionals running workshops with students throughout the day.
 These included physical theatre and performance skills.
 The students were given the opportunity to learn and develop new skills across the Arts.
 This culminated in an assembly where the professionals shared their knowledge and experience with Year 9.